-(a) Updated schedule.
-By 7:00 p.m. daily on Monday through Friday, the Board will post on or near the front door of its offices in Rooms 600 and 800, 69 West Washington Street, Chicago, Illinois, an updated schedule listing all cases to be heard and records examinations or record searches to be commenced on the following day or days.
-Such schedules may also be posted on the Board's website (www.chicagoelections.gov).
-Parties desiring to determine whether their case is on the schedule for the next day may also telephone the Board at 312-269-1627 before 5:00 p.m. each weekday.
-The Board will make an effort to give additional notice by e-mail to parties affected by changes to scheduled events, but the failure to do so will not invalidate the posted notice nor will it invalidate the results of any such event.

-(b) Responsibility of parties; Failure to receive notice.
+- (a) Updated schedule.
+By 7:00 p.m. daily on Monday through Friday, the Board will post on the front door of the its office in Room 600 and Room 800, 69 West Washington Street, Chicago, Illinois, an updated schedule listing all cases to be heard and records examinations or record searches to be commenced on the following day or days.
+Such schedules may also be posted on the Board's Internet Web Site (www.chicagoelections.com).
+Parties desiring to determine whether their case is on the schedule for the next day may also telephone the Board at 312-269-1627 before 5:00 p.m. each week day.
+The Board will make an effort to give additional notice by fax or e-mail to parties affected by changes to scheduled events, but the failure to do so will not invalidate the posted notice nor will it invalidate the results of any such event. - (b) Responsibility of parties; Failure to receive notice.
 PARTIES SHALL BE RESPONSIBLE FOR PERIODICALLY CHECKING WITH THE BOARD TO KEEP APPRISED OF SCHEDULED EVENTS IN THEIR CASE.
-THE FAILURE OF A PARTY TO RECEIVE ACTUAL NOTICE OF AN EVENT IN THEIR CASE SHALL

-NOT PREVENT SUCH EVENT FROM PROCEEDING AS SCHEDULED NOR SHALL IT INVALIDATE ANY ACTION TAKEN AT SUCH EVENT.
+THE FAILURE OF A PARTY TO RECEIVE ACTUAL NOTICE OF AN EVENT IN THEIR CASE SHALL NOT PREVENT SUCH EVENT FROM PROCEEDING AS SCHEDULED NOR SHALL IT INVALIDATE ANY ACTION TAKEN AT SUCH EVENT.